 That being said, Galapagos has had its share of bad times due to human interventions by introducing foreign species and general overexploitation of natural resources.

 On the other hand, people have the power to protect the island and prevent further destruction.
 Many animals and plants in Galapagos are not found anywhere else on Earth.

 Galapagos Islands are an isolated group of land areas in the Pacific Ocean, and therefore many species are endemic.

-You don’t have to be a researcher or scientist to love and appreciate the biological diversity or just be mesmerized with the beauty of the islands.
+You don’t have to be a researcher or scientist to love and appreciate the biological diversity or just be mesmerized by the beauty of the islands.
 This is another kind of safari you will not get from any other country or national park.

 Everyone is entitled to an opinion, but people have to agree that the natural wonders of the world are not the things to be argued about.
 There can be different opinions in determining which one is best indeed, merely because each of the places mentioned above has distinguishable characteristics, delivers a unique sense of beauty, and entices the mind into distinct temptations.